Bubbles

 The AI evolution

-Our biggest bet came with the integration of AI to the platform.
-Rather than take on the herculean task of convincing users to change their communication habits, we'd meet people where they already were - in live meetings on Zoom, MS Teams, and Google Meet.
+Then we made our biggest bet: if we couldn't convince people to change their habits, we'd meet them where they already were – in endless meetings on Zoom, MS Teams, and Google Meet.
+We'd aim to become the place to unpack the meeting and distribute action items async to avoid endless, hard-to-schedule follow-ups.
 We developed an intelligent meeting recorder that could:

 The final vision: Your remote video inbox

-The culmination of our work was a beautifully designed video inbox – a morning destination for catching up with your team's updates.
+The end product of our work was a beautifully designed video inbox – a morning destination for catching up with your team's updates.
 It represented a fundamental shift from reactive to proactive collaboration.

 Impact & Learnings

-While Bubbles ultimately didn't secure Series A funding, we achieved significant milestones.
-The company grew from $0 to $200K ARR through word-of-mouth, transformed free users into paying customers, and built a product that users genuinely loved using.
+While Bubbles ultimately didn't unlock the explosive growth needed to secure its next round, we we proved our concept with significant milestones.
+The company grew from $0 to $500K ARR through word-of-mouth, converted thousands of free users into paying customers, and built a product that users raved about using.

 Key design principles I learned